Definability of henselian valuations by conditions on the value group: Main construction and parameter-free definability

-\begin{remark} \begin{enumerate} \item Let $(L,<,v)$ be as in \Autoref{thm:secondmain}.
-Since any non-trivial coarsening $w$ of $v$ is also henselian, also $w$ is not $0$-$\Lor$-definable.
-Moreover, for any convex subgroup $B\subseteq A$, the corresponding coarsening $w$ of $v$ with value group $\left(\coprod_{-\N}A\right)\amalg (A/B)$ is not $0$-$\Lor$-definable. \item \Autoref{thm:secondmain} stands in contrast to \cite[Theorem~4]{hong}, which implies that any henselian valuation $v$ such that $vK$ is non-divisible and archimedean is already $0$-$\Lr$-definable.
+\item \Autoref{thm:secondmain} stands in contrast to \cite[Theorem~4]{hong}, which implies that any henselian valuation $v$ such that $vK$ is non-divisible and archimedean is already $0$-$\Lr$-definable.
 In this regard, note that the rank $-\omega$ of $\coprod_{-\omega}A$ has no minimum, whence the valuation $v$ in \Autoref{thm:secondmain} has no coarsening with archimedean value group. \end{enumerate} \end{remark}

 We can now use \Autoref{thm:secondmain} to show that the conclusion in \Autoref{fact:hongdiscrete} cannot be strengthened to parameter-free definability.

 \begin{example}\thlabel{ex:counter1} The ordered abelian group $\coprod_{-\omega}\Z$ is discretely ordered (with $\one_0$ as least positive element).
 By \Autoref{thm:secondmain}, there exists an ordered henselian valued field $(L,<,v)$ with $vL=\coprod_{-\omega}\Z$ such that $v$ is not $0$-$\Lor$-definable. \end{example}